Music and Performing & Creative Arts

 Our specialist music training begins in Nursery with the teaching of rhythm and breathing, an introduction to instruments and musical notation.
-Throughout Pre-Prep all boys and girls learn the correct techniques for singing, tuned percussion and the recorder.
+All boys and girls, aged 4 to 7, learn the correct techniques for singing, tuned percussion and the recorder.

 Those girls with a love of music sign up for the weekly choir, orchestra, recorder group and auditioned chamber choir practices which affords them additional chances to perform in and outside of school, including representing the school at competitive music festivals.

 Individual instrumental lessons are provided by our peripatetic team in voice, strings, woodwind, piano and percussion.
 Pupils may hire selected instruments from school when they first begin.
 Please see Extra-Curricular Music for detail.

 From Nursery upwards drama and dance is an integral part of the school curriculum.
 Both are taught by specialist teachers ensuring the highest standards for all.
 Pupils are taught dramatic techniques and stage dance moves as well as having opportunities to engage their personal creativity in lessons.
 Working together in groups chosen by the teacher enhances their social development and ability to work with a wide variety of personalities.